All in the Mix

 ...The cool period always reminded me of white people’s music.
 There was no guts in that music, and not much rhythm, either...Lee Konitz, Lennie Tristano, and those guys...

-As with Art Blakey’s lynching of white musicians, there is some sort of historical veracity behind Gillespie’s bald assertion of their being “not much rhythm” in Konitz and Tristano.
+Admittedly, as with Art Blakey’s lynching of white musicians, there is some sort of historical veracity behind Gillespie’s bald assertion of their being “not much rhythm” in Konitz and Tristano.

 In Gravity’s Rainbow, Thomas Pynchon refers to the lyrics of Ray Noble’s “Cherokee” as “one more lie about white crimes.”